Tsaritsin/serilog-sinks--avalonia-browser/README.md

 # serilog-sinks-avalonia-browser

-It almost the same like package Serilog.Sinks.BrowserConsole but use [JSImport] instead IJSRuntime (because it working without Blazor and aditional registrations).
+It almost the same package Serilog.Sinks.BrowserConsole but use [JSImport] instead IJSRuntime (because it's working without Blazor and additional registrations).

 ```csharp